 I work in the Academic Learning Transformation Lab (ALT Lab) at Virginia Commonwealth University as the Associate Director of Learning Innovation.
-In this role I am part of a team focusing on working with faculty to integrate technology in interesting and powerful ways.
-I'm currently in the unique position to help set our vision for innovation and online learning while working with faculty to build the relationships and tools needed to get there.
+In this role I am part of a team working with faculty to integrate technology in interesting and powerful ways.
+My goal is to create experiences where people learn with joy and by choice.

 A course (online & face-to-face) at Kansas State University led by Dr. Michael Wesch and Ryan Klataske.
 This course focuses on involving students in experiential multi-modal work and presenting that work in ways that deepen engagement.

 While this course continues to evolve, the ANTH101 Rebirth post gives a view of how the technology supports key pedagogical concepts.